OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:21

-I, Paul, write this greeting with my own hand.
+See this greeting is written by me, Paul, by my own hand.

 ## 1 Corinthians 16:22